Profira Sadoveanu

-Biography

 Childhood

 Born in Fălticeni, Profira was the favorite child of novelist-politician Mihail Sadoveanu and his wife Ecaterina née Bâlu.
 Her exact birthplace at No 40 Rădășani Street was part of the Bâlus' dowry.
 According to her daughter's testimony, Ecaterina had been an aspiring writer, before marrying and dedicating herself to homemaking.
 Profira had an older sister, Despina; her other siblings were Teodora "Didica", famed for her beauty, painter Dimitrie Sadoveanu, and the youngest boy, novelist Paul-Mihu Sadoveanu; another brother, Bogdan, died in 1920, at the age of seven.
 According to a memoir published in the 1980s, her father and mother (whom she called Catincuța) raised her an atheist, though she was never able to suppress her belief in angels.
 She attended the "girls' school" on Fălticeni's Rădăștenilor Street, then the local Nicu Gane High School (from 1917 to 1918).
 Some of her earliest memories include seeing her father dressed up in an officer's uniform in preparation for the Second Balkan War.

 Shortly after her birth, the family bought a vacant plot from the local pharmacist Vorel (known to Profira as a "German apothecary"), which Mihail turned into an orchard.
 He also personally designed Profira's childhood home, which included odaia națională ("the room of the nation"), with portraits of historical figures such as Stephen the Great, Michael the Brave, Vasile Lupu, and Alexandru Ioan Cuza.
 At this second address, she was neighbors with the destitute writer I. Dragoslav.
 She was additionally schoolmates and best friends with the future mathematician Florica T. Câmpan, who recalls that she had pity for Profira, assuming that Mihail, as a professional writer, must have also been miserably poor.
 In contrast, Profira viewed her child self as "the happiest being in existence", since she was "free to roam wherever I wished", and could walk everywhere barefoot.
 Her father introduced her to the staples of Romanian literature, allowing her to memorize large portions of Mihai Eminescu's poetry and of Vasile Alecsandri's drama ("my first love"); she was also an enthusiastic reader of Nikolai Gogol, trying out home-theater adaptations of Gogol's Marriage and "May Night".
 She followed up with compositions presented in school, and recalled being frustrated by suspicions that Mihail was writing these on her behalf.